jupyterlab/jupyterlab/tutorial/extensions.md

 - Extensions
 - a core [Application](https://github.com/phosphorjs/phosphide/blob/master/src/core/application.ts) object

 A full example of an application is contained [here](https://github.com/jupyter/jupyterlab/tree/master/examples/lab).
-Looking at the `index.js` file, you can see the extensions and providers used in the tutorial example.
+Looking at the `index.js` file, you can see the extensions and service providers used in the tutorial example.

 ## [Services](https://github.com/phosphorjs/phosphide/blob/master/src/core/serviceregistry.ts)
 A service provider adds a core functionality to the application: